 We pick the platform that fits the use case, not the platform we like best.
 Typical stack:

-How long does it take?
+How long does it take to build a 3D configurator?
 6–12 weeks for a focused build.
 Larger platforms run 4–6 months.
+Discovery typically takes 1–2 weeks, asset prep 2–4 weeks, engineering 3–6 weeks, and integration 1–2 weeks.

-Web, mobile, or headset?
+Should we build for web, mobile, or VR headset?
 Most clients start with web + mobile AR.
-Headset versions follow for high-touch use cases (trade shows, showrooms, executive demos).
-All three can share a common asset base if planned that way from day one.
+Headset versions follow for high-touch use cases like trade shows, showrooms, and executive demos.
+All three can share a common 3D asset base if planned that way from day one.

-Can you integrate with our CRM and quoting system?
+Can you integrate the configurator with our CRM and quoting system?
 Yes.
 Most of our configurators push leads, saved designs, and quote requests into HubSpot, Salesforce, or custom quoting tools.
+We've also integrated configurators with PIM systems, ERP, and CPQ platforms when the engineering is supported on the customer side.

 Who owns the configurator after launch?
 You do.
 We deliver the source code, documentation, and a handoff to your team.
-We also offer retainer support for content updates and new SKU additions.
+We also offer retainer support for content updates and new SKU additions if you'd rather not staff for ongoing development internally.

 What if we don't have 3D files for our products?
 We build them.
-Photogrammetry, surface scanning, or modeling from spec drawings — whatever the product allows.
+Photogrammetry, surface scanning, modeling from spec drawings, or modeling from photography — whatever the product allows.
+Asset preparation is a planned phase in every engagement, not an afterthought.

 If you're a product marketing leader at an enterprise with a complex product line and a launch ahead, we can scope a focused first build in a 30-minute call.
 Talk to us about your next launch.